PZ Myers: Book

+Myers has been active on the internet.
+He was involved in scientific debates on USENET surrounding the growing creationist movement.
+He was a founding member of The Panda's Thumb blog.
+In June 2002, he started his website Pharyngula.org, which morphed into a blog now hosted by ScienceBlogs and Freethought Blogs.
+Myers's book, The Happy Atheist, was published by Random House in August 2013.
+It is largely a compilation of previous blog posts.
+Voice for its audiobook version was provided by noted atheist and science communicator Aron Ra.
+Fellow blogger Greg Laden celebrates "the level of refinement of his writing" and writes that "these essays actually have a different feel to them".

 Science activism

 Interview and screening of Expelled

 In April 2007 Myers was interviewed for what he was told would be a documentary titled Crossroads, purportedly about science and religion.
 However, in September 2007, executive producer Mark Mathis announced that the film was Expelled: No Intelligence Allowed about perceived censorship of intelligent design supporters in academia and elsewhere.
 Regarding the discrepancy of focus, Myers wrote: "I mean, seriously, not telling one of the sides in a debate about what the subject might be and then leading him around randomly to various topics, with the intent of later editing it down to the parts that just make the points you want, is the video version of quote-mining and is fundamentally dishonest."

 On March 20, 2008, Myers was denied entry into a screening of Expelled: No Intelligence Allowed at the Mall of America in Minneapolis.
 He was waiting with his family and guests to attend a private screening after having reserved seats for himself and guests under his own name using the freely available online procedure set up by the film's promoters.
 Shortly before the film started, a security guard told him that the producer Mark Mathis had instructed that Myers be removed from the premises.
 After telling his family of this Myers went to a nearby Apple store and blogged about his amusement that they had expelled him, but allowed his guest entry to see the film—British evolutionary biologist Richard Dawkins, who had also been interviewed for the film under similar circumstances.
 In a question and answer session at the end of the film Dawkins asked why Myers had been excluded, and later said that "if anyone had a right to see the film, it was [Myers].
 The incompetence, on a public relations level, is beyond belief."
 The saga has been described by Dawkins as "an incredible piece of inept public relations" on the part of the film's producers.